Jose Altuve Player Props: Astros vs. Rays

 Jose Altuve At The Plate

-- Altuve has eight doubles, six home runs and 20 walks while hitting .258.
+- Altuve has eight doubles, a triple, six home runs and 20 walks while hitting .266.

-- He has gone deep in six games this season (18.2%), homering in 4.1% of his trips to the dish.
+- In six games this season, he has hit a home run (17.6%, and 4% of his trips to the plate).

-- Altuve has driven home a run in 11 games this year (33.3%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on two occasions..
+- Altuve has had at least one RBI in 32.4% of his games this year (11 of 34), with more than one RBI four times (11.8%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.